0cjs/8bitdev/tool/asl/README.md

 This is support for projects that want to use
 [The Macroassembler AS][asl] on Linux.

-The `Build` script in this directory contains Bash functions to help a master build script check for the presence of the `asl` command in the path and fetch/build it if necessary.
-Use the Bash `.` or `source` directive in your script to load those functions.
-See the script itself for further details.
+The `Setup` script in this directory will do nothing if the tool is already available from the environment (e.g., an OS package for it has been installed, or you have added it an external version to your `$PATH`), otherwise it will fetch, configure and build a copy under `$BUILDDIR` (default: `.build/` in the current working directory) and emit configuration for the build environment to use that.

-You may also run `Build` directly from the command line, in which case it will always fetch and build AS into `.build/asl/` under the current directory (or fail if the `.build/` directory doesn't exist).
+See the documentation in `Setup` for more details.